mohamedmansour/ethereum-burn-stats/README.md

 Install web3 CLI client `curl -LSs https://raw.githubusercontent.com/gochain/web3/master/install.sh | sh` use it to create a test account, and you can use it to send transactions.

 **Access geth console**
-If you ran the `ropsten` docker geth, you can just do, not `rm` is there so it cleans the container up after closing!:
+If you ran the `goerli` docker geth, you can just do, not `rm` is there so it cleans the container up after closing!:
 ```
-docker run --rm -ti -v /data:/data ethereum-node --datadir=/data/ropsten attach
+docker run --rm -ti -v /data:/data ethereum-node --datadir=/data/goerli attach
 ```